Reusable Vs Disposable Apparel

 Quality / Comfort / Fashion

-• Manufacturing of reusable apparel has been developed over the past few years to improve the quality.
+The manufacturing of reusable apparel has evolved over the past few years to enhance its quality.
 Healthcare apparel manufactured today has high levels of comfort, protection, flexibility, strength, and durability.
-Also, they have low rates of particle release (low-lining).
+Also, they have low rates of particle release (low lining).

-• Reusable apparel manufactured using microfiber technology that produces 100% polyester, fluid-repellent fabric.
+Reusable apparel manufactured using microfiber technology, producing 100% polyester, fluid-repellent fabric.
 Therefore, that apparel can protect healthcare workers from blood and bodily fluids.
-They also provide comfort for the wearers to walk and work comfortably in healthcare workplaces.
+They also provide comfort, allowing wearers to walk and work comfortably in healthcare settings.

 Reduce medical waste

-• According to the New England Journal of Medicine, hospital patients in the U.S. generate about 15 pounds of waste every day.
+According to the New England Journal of Medicine, hospital patients in the United States generate approximately 15 pounds of waste per day.

-• Nationwide, hospitals generate approximately 6,700 tons of waste daily – at least 15% of which is considered infectious.
-75% of hospitals designate surgical waste as infectious; 53% of surgical waste is comprised of disposable linen.
-And, single-use disposable apparel contributes to a big portion of the waste generated in healthcare facilities.
+Nationwide, hospitals generate approximately 6,700 tons of waste daily, with at least 15% of this waste considered infectious.
+Seventy-five percent of hospitals classify surgical waste as contagious; 53% of surgical waste consists of disposable linens.
+Additionally, single-use disposable apparel accounts for a significant portion of the waste generated in healthcare facilities.

-• By using reusable apparel, healthcare organizations/facilities can reduce up to 5 times the waste compared to using single-use disposable apparel.
+By using reusable apparel, healthcare organizations and facilities can reduce waste up to 5 times compared to using single-use disposable apparel.

 Save the costs

-• Cost is always a critical issue for healthcare facilities due to the soaring costs of medicine, equipment, and supplies.
+Cost is always a critical issue for healthcare facilities due to the soaring costs of medicine, equipment, and supplies.
 One effective way to reduce costs is switching to reusable apparel.
 Why?
-Single-use costs 25% to 50% more than the cost to reusable.
+Single-use items cost 25% to 50% more than reusable items.

 Back to blog